A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Introduction

-Embracing the retrieve-and-read framework for KG link prediction could bring multiple potential advantages: 1) It provides great flexibility to explore and develop diverse models for retriever and reader separately.
-For example, we will explore several different choices for the retriever, even including some existing KG link prediction model.
-Because the reader only needs to deal with a small subgraph instead of the entire KG, we could easily use high-capacity models such as the Transformer \citep{vaswani2017attention}, which has proven extremely successful for other tasks but the application on KG link prediction has been limited.
+Embracing the retrieve-and-read framework for KG link prediction could bring multiple potential advantages: 1) It provides great flexibility to explore and develop diverse models for the retriever and reader separately.
+For example, we explore several different choices for the retriever, even including an existing KG link prediction model.
+Because the reader only needs to deal with a small subgraph instead of the entire KG, we could leverage the potential of high-capacity and more expressive models such as the Transformer \citep{vaswani2017attention}, which has proven extremely successful for other tasks, but the application on KG link prediction has been limited.
 2) Relatedly, separate and more focused progress can be made on each component, which can then be combined to form new KG link prediction models.
-3) Instead of learning and levering the same \textit{static} representation for all inferences as in existing frameworks, the reader can dynamically learn a contextualized representation for each query and context for more accurate prediction.
-4) Finally, this framework could potentially lead to scalable KG link prediction models for large-scale KGs, similar to how it has enabled open-domain QA to scale up to web-scale corpora \citep{karpukhin-etal-2020-dense, zhu2021retrieving}.
+3) Instead of learning and leveraging the same \textit{static} representation for all inferences as in existing frameworks, the reader can dynamically learn a contextualized representation for each query and context for more accurate prediction.
+4) Finally, this framework could potentially support the development of GNN-based KG link prediction models for large-scale KGs, similar to how it has enabled open-domain QA to operate on web-scale corpora \citep{chen-etal-2017-reading, DBLP:conf/aaai/WangYGWKZCTZJ18, karpukhin-etal-2020-dense, zhu2021retrieving}.